-GM Helliker reported that the snow pack levels are 324% of average for the state.
+GM Helliker reported that the snow pack levels were 384% of average for the state last month.
 In addition, he reviewed the projected run-off as compared to the amount of remaining storage available in various reservoirs.
+He also reviewed the drought forecast, which showed this region to be in normal conditions.
+He informed the Board that Folsom Reservoir is projected to be at 527,000 acre feet by the end of December.